Pranesh-Shrestha/InvisiRisk_Sample_Builds/baf-setup-example-ruby-non-docker/README.md

 ## Modify `buildspec.yml`

-Add the BAF startup and cleanup steps to your `buildspec.yml` for each of the `build` phase.
+Add the BAF startup at the start of the `pre_build` phase and cleanup steps at the start of the `post_build` phase to your `buildspec.yml`.

 ### Step 1: `pre_build` phase - start the BAF: